37Rb/wpseo-woocommerce/README.md

 Release date: 2023-11-28

+Give your store the edge with our AI-enhanced WooCommerce SEO tools!
+Rapidly generate standout product titles and descriptions that capture attention and convert.
+This AI update -- for which you need Yoast SEO Premium -- integrates seamlessly with WooCommerce, making your products irresistible to search engines and shoppers.
+Revamp your product SEO and watch your sales grow!
+Find out more about what's new in Yoast WooCommerce SEO 15.9 in [our release post](https://yoa.st/release-28-11-23)!

 #### Enhancements

 * Introducing a new feature: AI SEO title and meta description generation for WooCommerce products!
 To unlock this SEO magic, make sure you have both Yoast SEO Premium and Yoast WooCommerce SEO installed.